kovidgoyal/calibre/manual/edit.rst

 ---------------------

 .. image:: images/live_css.png
-    :alt: The Live CSS panel
+    :alt: The Live CSS panel showing the styles for the current element
     :class: float-left-img